geomob/geomob-website/_posts/2019-07-08-oct-9th-geomob-lon-details.markdown

 * [Dennis Bauszus](https://twitter.com/goldrydigital) returns to share one of his recent projects.

+* [James Morley](https://twitter.com/jamesinealing) will presents a bit of geo focused cultural heritage and history via his [A Street Near You](https://astreetnearyou.org) service.

 All of that, and geobeers!
 A geo good time is guaranteed.

 If you can't attend (or even if you can) be sure to sign up for